johan1252/assessment/CONTRIBUTING.md

 ## Getting started

-To get started developing in this project you'll first want to install the Javascript packages.
+To get started developing in this project you'll first want to install the required NPM packages.
 This can be done by running:

 ```